 Low voltage SPDs do not limit the voltage like high voltage and medium voltage SPDs.
 Low voltage surge arresters are further divided into three classes:

 Type 1: This type of SPD is used in industrial buildings to protect insulation levels against external surges caused by lightning.
 They can be installed between the secondary side of the utility transformer and the line side of the main service equipment overcurrent protective device, as well as the load side of the main service equipment.
 It protects the system from direct lightning strokes.

-Type 2: The type two of low voltage SPDs are normally installed on the load side of the main service equipment overcurrent protective device.
-These surge devices may also be installed at the service entrance point but should be installed on the load side of the main service overcurrent protective device.
+Type 2: The type two of low voltage SPDs is normally installed on the load side of the main service equipment overcurrent protective device.
+These surge devices may also be installed at the service entrance point, but should be installed on the load side of the main service overcurrent protective device.
 These types of SPDs prevent the spreading of overvoltage to the installations and protect the system from damage.

 Type 3: These types of SPDs are usually installed after the main breaker and are used as a complement for type 2.

 The most reoccurring cause of surge is lightning.
 During a lightning storm, it may strike somewhere near a power source and affect the voltage running through it.
 When a lightning surge hits an electrical system, it damages the devices connected to the system, resulting in loss of efficiency.